365 Days of Pure Vegetarian ©

 Poha is rice flakes right?
 Did you try the pawa batata?
 It’s verry good.

-7. priyaskitchen said
+7. priyaskitchen says:

 hi…very interesting recipe..

-8. Sonu said
+8. Sonu says:

 Hi Priya,